wdi-sf-fall/notes/week_04_production_ready_applications/day_01_sequelize/readme.md

 ```

-## What is this associate thing in my model?
+## What is this "associate" thing in my model?

-In this function, we specify any relations between our models (hasMany or belongsTo).
+In this function, we specify any relations/associations (one to one, one to many or many to many) between our models (hasMany or belongsTo).
 We'll discuss this more in class, but always remember, the association goes in the model and the foreign keys go in the migration.

 ## Validations

 Sequelize has a bunch of validations we can add to our models to ensure that our data has met certain criteria before add it to our database.
 To include validations in your model, wrap them in a validate object.
-An examples of this is:
+An examples of this is validating an email address (making sure it has a @ etc. as well as ensuring that it is never null):

 ```
 module.exports = function(sequelize, DataTypes) {